TheSmashy/TFU/README.md

 ![TFU Logo](TFU-LOGO.png)

+TFU builds high-performance, hand-assembled flashlights for real-world use — tested, hardened, and field-ready.

 **TFU** is a hard‑use custom flashlight brand.
 Each light is hand‑made in the USA using high‑quality Convoy components and tuned by hand for reliability, function and real‑world durability.
 Our mission is to provide serious users—adventurers, first responders, and field professionals—with dependable lighting tools they can trust in any situation.

 ## About